How to Do a Loving-Kindness Meditation

 As a kid, I spent countless of summer days building sand castles, floating in the sea and being fully immersed in books on the beach.
 I can still remember the delight of eating salty and crispy French fries in the sand after swimming and playing all day.

 But we all know the typical tourist look of people who got a massive sunburn after a day at the beach.
 Heat stroke is also a real risk when you spend all day under the burning sun.
-Plus, lying down on your towel all day, only flipping from front to back to get an even tan or grab some unhealthy snacks, is a relaxing, but not really recharging pastime.
+And sadly, when you’re chronically ill, getting to the beach and spending time outdoors can pose all kinds of problems.

 This blog post contains some affiliate links to resources I thought you might find helpful, at no extra cost to you.
 All opinions are my own.